-The Trust leases office space under an operating lease.
-The lease has a 10-year term from September 1, 2016 to August 31, 2025, with an option to renew the lease after that date.
+The Trust leases an office under operating leases.
+The lease is a 10-year term from September 1, 2016 to August 31, 2025, with an option to renew the lease after that date.

 Non-cancellable future minimum lease payments as follows: